Our process: from the first meeting to closing

 Expanded valuation and preparation

 - Complete financial modeling — discounted cash flow (DCF), the multiples method, comparable transactions.
-The number is a defensible model, not an estimate.
+Value becomes a defensible model, not an estimate.

-- Detailed market analysis — a realistic range based on the valuation multiples observed in your industry.
+- Market analysis — a realistic range based on the valuation multiples observed in your industry.

-- Preparing the confidential information memorandum (CIM) — a 30-60 page document that presents your business to a serious buyer.
+- Preparing the confidential information memorandum (CIM) — a 30-60 page document that presents your business to serious, qualified buyers.

 - Go-to-market strategy — order of approach, angle per target, timeline, preserving confidentiality.